Product News

 E-signatures

 Parents and students can co-sign from any device.
-Also, SignPayGo’s electronic waiver flow is legally binding under the ESIGN Act and UETA.
+Also, SignPayGo’s electronic waiver flow is designed to support the federal frameworks (ESIGN Act and UETA) that govern electronic signatures in the United States.
 Every signed document includes a full audit trail.
-And it is FERPA-aligned for school use.
+As with any e-signature tool, your specific use case should be reviewed by your own counsel.

 In practice, parents sign on their phone.
 There is no account creation.
 Also, there is no app to download.
 And there is no separate link for the signature step.